-Hashimoto’s thyroiditis is an autoimmune disorder leading to the inflammation of the tiny butterfly-shaped thyroid gland situated in the throat.
+Hashimoto’s thyroiditis is an autoimmune disorder leading to the inflammation of the tiny butterfly-shaped selenium for thyroid gland situated in the throat.
 For reasons not yet clear to medical science, the body attacks it’s own thyroid gland, disrupting the production of thyroid hormone.

 Some common symptoms of hypothyroidism are:

 If you thought that was a long list, you can go to the really long list here.
 The thyroid gland impacts literally every cell in the body, and that’s the reason a malfunction there can produce so many varied symptoms.

 Selenium is extremely important for the functioning of the thyroid gland and production of thyroxine.
 Selenium defends the body against oxidative stress, helps production of the thyroid hormone and regulates the metabolism of vitamin C. Known for its antioxidant properties, deficiency of selenium is also associated with an increased risk of cancers.